 Almost entirely above the Arctic Circle, jutting out between the White and Barents Seas, the Kola Peninsula

 is a place where only the hardiest survive.
-The landscape is dominated by taiga forest in the south and tundra in the north, with mountain ranges, crystal clear lakes and rivers and rugged coastline in between.
-Kola’s vast grasslands are visiting grazing reindeer in their thousands over the summer months.
-The indigenous Saami
+Travel to a land dominated by taiga forest in the south and tundra in the north, with mountain ranges, crystal clear lakes and rivers and rugged coastline in between.
+Kola’s vast grasslands are subject to visiting grazing reindeer in their thousands over the summer months.
+Our tours to the Kola Peninsula will introduce you to the guardians of this beautiful land, the indigenous Saami

-, or Sami, who also inhabit northern Scandinavia, are the guardians of this land.
+, or Sami, who also inhabit northern Scandinavia.
 A semi-nomadic people with their own language and customs, the Sami traverse the tundra on husky-drawn sleds and depend on reindeer herding for their livelihood.
-Astonishingly, not all of Kola is untouched and steeped in ancient tradition.

 - Hunt for the breathtakingly beautiful Northern Lights (Aurora Borealis) in Murmansk, Kola Peninsula - a place so close to the Arctic Circle that it has become one of the world’s premier destinations to see this magnificent natural phenomenon